gergap/vim/README.markdown

 * S-F3: Disables spellcheck.
 * F4: Switches between header and corresponding source file.
 * S-F4: Like F4, but opens the counterpart in a vertical split.
-* F5: Creates/updates ctags file in the current directory.
+* F5: Creates/updates ctags (use git ctags, see https://tbaggery.com/2011/08/08/effortless-ctags-with-git.html)
 * F6: Creates doxygen comment for the current function.
 * F7: Builds using :make
 * S-F7: Clean build using :make clean all